LDS-Data/lds-church-discipline/README.md

 * [Roger Orton](https://en.wikipedia.org/wiki/Roger_Orton) (1799-1851)—30 Nov 1837—Deadbeat president of the Seventy—[Excommunicated "for abusing Elder Brigham Young"](https://www.josephsmithpapers.org/paper-summary/minute-book-1/268) and a ["general course of unchristian like conduct", and also for "showing contempt to the authorities of the church"](https://www.josephsmithpapers.org/paper-summary/minute-book-1/269).
 He was later reinstated and [appointed to the presidency of the Seventy around 1844](https://www.josephsmithpapers.org/person/roger-orton) but did not accept the calling.
 He did not go to Utah but died in Iowa.

+* [Warren Parrish](https://en.wikipedia.org/wiki/Warren_Parrish) (1803-1877)—Dec 1837—Seventy, accused embezzler, dissident—[Excommunicated while leading a group of dissidents opposed to Joseph Smith](https://www.josephsmithpapers.org/person/warren-farr-parrish).
+He had been accused of embezzling from the Kirtland Safety Society and thus participating in its downfall.

 * [Luke Johnson](https://en.wikipedia.org/wiki/Luke_Johnson_(Mormon)) (1807-1861)—1838—Original member of the Quorum of the Twelve Apostles—[Excommunicated](https://www.josephsmithpapers.org/person/luke-johnson).
 He was rebaptized in 1846 and journeyed to Utah where he lived the rest of his life.

 * [John Gaylord](https://en.wikipedia.org/wiki/John_Gaylord) (1797-1874)—13 Jan 1838—Member of the Presidency of the Seventy—[Excommunicated for "rising up in rebellion against the church"](https://www.josephsmithpapers.org/back/general-church-officers-october-1835-january-1838), reportedly due to his bitterness over the failure of the Kirtland Safety Society.
 He later reunited with the church, following James J. Strang after Joseph Smith's death, and joining the Reorganized Church of Jesus Christ of Latter Day Saints upon Strang's death.